-Paula is a leader in the National STEM Funders Network and STEM Education Ecosystem Initiative that creates collaborations among formal and informal STEM educators throughout the United States.
+Paula is a leader in the National STEM Funders Network and Strategic Advisory Counsel of the STEM Education Ecosystem Initiative that encourage collaboration among STEM funders, advocates, and educators throughout the United States and abroad.

 Paula spearheaded world-renowned middle-school science fair competitions Broadcom MASTERS® and Broadcom MASTERS® International from 2010 to 2022, which informed Broadcom Foundation’s expanding its partnership with Raspberry Pi Foundation to increase Code Clubs in underserved communities and sponsorship of Coolest Projects Global.
 Code Clubs are designed to embed coding as a critical skill of a digitally literate workforce prepared to engage in the rapid transfer of science and technology (S&T) for design and manufacture of innovative technologies, processes, and methods essential to everyday life, such as software and chip design, artificial intelligence (AI), robotics, the Internet of Things (IoT), genetic engineering, quantum computing, and the digital arts.

 Paula is leading the Broadcom Foundation’s latest initiative, Broadcom Coding with Commitment, to inspire young people to “think globally and act locally” by combining their STE(A)M knowledge with coding and computational thinking to solve a community problem they care about and that aligns with the 17 Sustainable Development Goals of the United Nations.